 Other areas of counselling I deal with

-Are you a man who is interested in having low fee psychotherapy?
+Are you someone who is interested in having low fee psychotherapy?

-Or perhaps you know of a man who never quite meets his potential at work, or someone who thinks a lot and wants to understand how his mind works, or a man who experiences the same pattern of difficulties within his relationships but does not know why: perhaps he is a man who is curious about the effect of his childhood on his present life.
-That man could be a colleague, a friend, or someone in your family.
+Or perhaps you know of someone who never quite meets his/her potential at work, or someone who thinks a lot and wants to understand how their mind works, or who experiences the same pattern of difficulties within their relationships but does not know why: perhaps he/she is someone who is curious about the effect of their childhood on their present life.
+That man or woman could be a colleague, a friend, someone in your family, or even you.

 This is a commitment of four times a week psychotherapy in Marlow for a minimum of two years.
 Whilst this is a huge commitment, it is also a great opportunity as this would be through the Reduced Fee Scheme - the person would only need to pay between £6 and £25 per session according to means (£24-£100 per week).
 The scheme is a wonderful opportunity for a man to have psychotherapy who might not otherwise be able to afford it, and the psychotherapeutic work can improve self-knowledge and can be life changing.

 If you know of anyone who might benefit, or know someone who might be able to refer to the scheme please pass on these details, or display the poster at work.
 Anyone interested should contact Hannah Ward, the Reduced Fee Scheme organiser direct on 0118 9799705, or email her at firstname.lastname@example.org

 Please see further details below.

 BPF WESSEX REDUCED FEE SCHEME PROVIDING LOW FEE PSYCHOANALYTIC PSYCHOTHERAPY